The Watering Hole Blog

 How about you?
 Is your body trying to tell you something?

 Maryanne Pope is the author of “A Widow’s Awakening.”
-She also writes screenplays, playscripts and blogs.
-Maryanne is the CEO of Pink Gazelle Productions and a Director with the John Petropoulos Memorial Fund.
+She also writes screenplays, playscripts & blogs.
+Maryanne is the CEO of Pink Gazelle Productions and Co-Founder of the John Petropoulos Memorial Fund.
 To receive her blog, “Weekly Words of Wisdom,” please subscribe here.
+And be sure to visit our PinkGazelleCards Etsy shop.

 Share this post